open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 ### health probe of the template type addon

-Since we only support the `Deployment` resource as the crucial agent runtime workload, the addon-manager will check if the deployment is available, if not, the addon will be considered as unhealthy.
+Since we only support the `Deployment` and `DaemonSet` resource as the crucial agent runtime workload, the addon-manager will check if the deployment and daemonsets are available, if not, the addon will be considered as unhealthy.